×

 You may file for a petition in as little as five years from the date of conviction.
 In order to be entitled to the expungement in accordance with the statute, you must demonstrate to the court that the expungement is “in the public interest, giving due consideration to the nature of the offense, and the applicant’s character and conduct since conviction.
 Additionally, you must pay your fines, and satisfactory complete probation or parole, and refrain from obtaining any subsequent convictions.”

-Factors demonstrating that expungement is “in the public interest”
+Factors Demonstrating that Expungement is “in the Public Interest”

-Criminal_Record_Expungements_DDSMEarly expungements are relatively new and as such, there are no strict rules or guidance setting forth what is considered to be “in the public interest.”
+Early expungements are relatively new and as such, there are no strict rules or guidance setting forth what is considered to be “in the public interest.”
 However, as a general rule, your attorney will argue that you have accomplished many things despite your record.
 For example, proof of your continued employment, good standing in the community, and continue living a law-abiding life will all serve to illuminate you in a positive light and thereby deserving of an early expungement.

 Along those same lines, you may advise the court of your financial obligations and how your earning potential is limited by your criminal record.
 Financial obligations such as child support would give credence to your need to expunge your records to earn more.